Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/00. Intro/README.md

 # BEW 1.2 - Authentication and Associations Intro

 This class is all about making web sites with Node JS.
-Looking deeper, you'll to learn how the web works from client to sever, and develop a stronger understanding aof JavaScript, HTML and CSS.
+Looking deeper, you'll to learn how the web works from client to sever, and develop a stronger understanding of server-side JavaScript.

 ## Welcome